Academic Policies and Procedures

 Change of Major/Minor or Academic Advisor

-Students are required to notify the Office of the Registrar and their academic advisor if there is a change in their major or minor or it is listed incorrectly.
+Students are required to notify the Office of the Registrar and their academic advisor if there is a change in their major or minor or if it is listed incorrectly.
 In order to change a major, minor, or academic advisor, students must complete a change of Major/Minor Form or Change of Advisor Form in the Student Service Center or www.walsh.edu, click Academics, then select Office of the Registrar, then Forms.
 The student’s current academic advisor will be responsible for forwarding the advising materials to the new assigned advisor.

 Changes in Registration (During Add/Drop Period)